AvePoint/cloud-api/docs/elements/general/customer app profile/create-auth-link-to-consent-app-for-customer.md

 # Generate Authorization Link to Authorize Service Apps

-Use this API to generate an authorization link.
-Customers can use this link to authorize or re-authorize their service apps for the Microsoft 365 tenant.
-Currently, only baseline management and other premium services are supported.
-For a complete list of services, refer to [Services](./services.md).
+Use this API to generate an authorization link that customers can use to authorize or re-authorize service apps for a Microsoft 365 tenant.

+This API currently supports the following services: baseline management, security and analysis premium services, Azure security management, and Cloud Backup for Microsoft 365.
+For the full list of services and their apps, see [Services](./services.md).

 ## Permissions

-The following permission is required to call the API.
+The following permission is required to call this API.

-You must register an app through Elements > API app registration to authenticate and authorize your access to Elements API.
-For details, refer to [App Registration](../../../elements/register-app.md).
+Before calling the API, register an app in Elements > API app registration so you can authenticate and authorize access to the Elements API.
+For details, see [App Registration](../../../elements/register-app.md).

 | API   | Permission    |
 | ----------------- | ------------------------------- |